cloudhead/rx.cloudhead.io/index.md

 ## get started

-*rx* can be installed on Linux, macOS and Windows with:
+*rx* can be installed on Linux, macOS and Windows with [cargo][cargo], using the following command:

-    $ cargo install rx
+    cargo install rx-editor

 See the [build][build] section for further details.
+If you'd prefer to install a binary, see the relevant section on [binary releases](#binaries).

 * To learn how to *use* rx, read the [guide][guide].
 * To learn how rx *works*, browse the [source](https://github.com/cloudhead/rx).